-To mark its fifteenth year of operation, the WAC Clearinghouse launched the 25 Collective, a demonstration project for sustainable publishing, in May 2012.
-Now, five years later, we've met that goal—and then some.
+In May 2012, to mark its fifteenth year of operation, the WAC Clearinghouse launched the 25 Collective, a demonstration project for sustainable publishing.
+Five years later, we met that goal—and then some.

 In addition to leveraging institutional resources, we also use our publishing work as a foundation for teaching and learning opportunities.
 Every book needs to be copyedited.
 Every book needs to be designed using programs such as Adobe InDesign.
 Every book needs to be publicized.
 By engaging students in these publishing processes, we are helping them learn skills that will serve them well inside and outside the academy.

-The honoraria we provide to those who join us in our publishing ventures constitute the largest costs associated with the 25 Collective project.
-Individuals have been able to learn a valuable skill and receive credit within our books for their work as copyeditors or designers, but have also been provided modest honorarium (as much as $1,500, depending on the length of the book).
+The honoraria we provide to those who join us in our publishing ventures constitute the largest costs associated with our sustainable publishing efforts.
+Individuals have been able to learn a valuable skill and receive credit within our books for their work as copyeditors or designers, but have also been provided modest honorarium (typically $1,500, although this can vary depending on the length of the book).
 As a result, we have been able to publish each book for an average expenditure of between $2,000 and $3,500.

-As of March 2017, 28 new books have been published, five are in production, and contracts have been issued for more than a dozen additional books.
+By March 2017, 29 new books had been published, four were in production, and contracts had been issued for more than a dozen additional books.
 Perhaps most important, this project led to the launch of the Colorado State University Open Press, a publishing project that is intended to support the use of the publishing collaborative model developed through the WAC Clearinghouse in other disciplines.